FunnelEnvy/generator-optcli/README.md

 yo optcli:vatiation-advanced
  ```

-####Advanced Features
+####Advanced Scaffolding
-It's important to note that the advanced feature will create two additional directories within your experiment directory; an 'input' directory with the files to edit and an 'output' directory with files to be served or pushed via optcli.
+It's important to note that the advanced feature will create two additional directories within your experiment directory; an __'input'__ directory with the files to edit and an __'output'__ directory with files to be served or pushed via optcli.
+Running the default gulp task (by typing either 'gulp' or 'gulp default')

 #####Style Pre-processing
 You can choose to use scss or less instead of plain css